Kinesiology / Physical Education

 TEAM 148.1 Indoor Soccer I (0.5- 1 units)

 Designed to provide instruction and practice at a beginning level in the fundamentals of indoor soccer and Futsal, team competition, specialized tactics and beginning systems of play.
 Discussion of historical perspectives and social significance of indoor soccer and Futsal.
-Testing program in skills and laws of the game.
+Testing program in skills and rules of the game.
+NOTE: For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 TEAM 148.2 Indoor Soccer II (0.5- 1 units)

 Designed to provide instruction and practice at an intermediate level in the fundamentals of indoor soccer and Futsal, team competition, specialized tactics and beginning systems of play.
 Discussion of historical perspectives and social significance of indoor soccer and Futsal.
-Testing program in skills and laws of the game.
+Testing program in skills and rules of the game.
+NOTE: For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 TEAM 148.3 Indoor Soccer III (0.5- 1 units)

 Designed to provide instruction and practice at an advanced intermediate level in the fundamentals of indoor soccer and Futsal, team competition, specialized tactics and beginning systems of play.
 Discussion of historical perspectives and social significance of indoor soccer and Futsal.
-Testing program in skills and laws of the game.
+Testing program in skills and rules of the game.
+NOTE: For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 TEAM 148.4 Indoor Soccer IV (0.5- 1 units)

 Designed to provide instruction and practice at an advanced level in the fundamentals of indoor soccer and Futsal, team competition, specialized tactics and beginning systems of play.
 Discussion of historical perspectives and social significance of indoor soccer and Futsal.
-Testing program in skills and laws of the game.
+Testing program in skills and rules of the game.
+NOTE: For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 TEAM 188 Volleyball Theory: Defense (1.5- 3 units)